D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: mMTC RAN Congestion Control: State-of-the-Art

-However, above-mentioned solutions present limitations when the number of sensor devices dramatically increases.
+However, above-mentioned solutions present limitations when the number of sensors dramatically increases.
 A plausibile solution brings into play the clustering concept, where sensor devices are promptly grouped while exploiting D2D transmissions for intra-cluster data exchange\,\footnote{D2D transmissions are usually performed by means of short-range communications, such as Bluetooth, WiFi-Direct and ZigBee.
-Recently, mm-waves radio technologies are being explored to realize interference-less communications, such as WiGig D2D.
+Recently, mm-wave radio technologies are being explored to realize interference-less communications, such as WiGig D2D.
 However, they still present technological limitations and are not considered in this work.}.
-We call such solutions collectively as \textit{D2D-based grouped RA}.
+We call such solutions collectively as \textit{D2D-based grouped RA} (D2D-GRA).

-Differing from the other methods, the concept of D2D-based grouped RA was not originally motivated to control RAN congestion, but to reduce power consumption~\cite{ji2017applying}.
-Therefore, this kind of solution drives the system to energy-efficient states, which makes them especially attractive for battery-life-critical mMTC applications, such as sensor networks.
-Interestingly, such solutions are proved to also be efficient in RA collision-rate reduction \cite{chatzikokolakis2015way}.
+{Differing from other methods, the concept of D2D-GRA was not originally motivated to control RAN congestion, but to reduce power consumption~\cite{ji2017applying}.} This kind of solution drives the system to energy-efficient states, especially attractive for battery-life-critical mMTC applications, such as new-generation sensor networks.
+Interestingly, they are proven efficient in RA collision reduction as demonstrated in~\cite{chatzikokolakis2015way}.
 When combined with device classification, this class of techniques also benefits from guaranteeing a very low access delay for periodical devices of certain classes, which is valuable in duty-cycle-critical use cases such as time-constrained wireless sensor networks.
-A known drawback of these methods is that the cluster management can be complex for devices with high mobility, which is again not critical for most sensor networks where the devices (sensors) are quasi-static or with very-low mobility.
+However, a well-known drawback is the huge amount of cluster management operations for devices with high mobility, though it is not a critical aspect in common sensor networks where the devices (sensors) are quasi-static or with very-low mobility.